 Proof of sharing could be via software, such as automatic ASAP/ASRS reporting, a physical receipt from the post office, etc.

 2 - Evidence of Safety Internal Communication

-The second portion of safety communication compliance is having a strong background of internal communication, including documentation of such.
+The second portion of safety communication compliance is having a strong background in internal communication, including documentation of such.
 This type of communication extends well beyond simply emailing, including things like:

-- Company safety meetings (including what info what shared and who was present);
+- Company safety meetings (including what info was shared and who was present);

 - Safety newsletters;